ds828/py-telegram-bot-client/README.md

 A telegram bot API client is written in python 3.5+ and currently compatible with Telegram Bot API 5.3 and later.
 The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process .
 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.

+# Update 5.3.5.6

+optimize codes and remove setup_webhook

 # Update 5.3.5.5

-Fix bugs on ErrorHandler and more faster
+Fix bugs on ErrorHandler

 # Update 5.3.5.4